falcosecurity/libs/test/e2e/README.md

 written need to follow the pattern `test_*/test_*.py` in order for them to be properly picked up.
-Additionally, a module called `sinspqa` lives in `tests/commons/`, it is installed directly to the tester container and is meant to house any functions/classes that might be useful accross multiple tests.
+Additionally, a module called `sinspqa` lives in `tests/commons/`, it is installed directly to the tester container and is meant to house any functions/classes that might be useful across multiple tests.
 The dockerfile for this image can be found under `containers/tests.Dockerfile`.

 ## Running the tests